WLeyes/graphql-prisma-boilerplate/README.md

 # Config Settings

+note\* if this was created via `git clone` you need to delete the .git files and run a new `git init`

 ## Root Config Folder (need to create)

 this folder should contain 3 files: `dev.env`, `test.env` and `prod.env`